fatmeakr/read-and-validate-csv-file/README.md

 # open-close-principle
-this repository is a task for a mock interview. you can find the details bellow.
+this repository is a task for a mock interview. you can find the details below.